threnjen/boardgamegeek/README.md

 ![Collaborative Filtering](images/collab_filter.png)
 ##### The working of a Collaborative Recommender System

 > Our recommendation system uses collaborative filtering.
-At its core this method finds items to recommend by relating people that like items in a similar way.
+At its core this method finds items to recommend by relating people that rate items in a similar way.
 The important word here is **similar**, not just that both users actually like the games.
 In the above example, this would mean both users hated Wingspan at the top and loved or liked the other three in the middle.
 The model would conclude that blue and yellow are SIMILAR players.
 In our example the model recommends blue's favorites Nemesis and Rebellion to the yellow meeple, and yellow's favorites Terraforming Mars and Scythe to the blue meeple, after concluding that they have similar tastes in games.

 ### Collaborative Filtering Challenges